softberry/wire-framer-ext/README.md

 Open a URL from the internet or any image with Chrome and click to symbol upper right hand corner ![WireFramer Button](button.png)

+This tool is still underconstruction.

+## Next Development Steps
+- Screenshot
+- Save & Send as email
+- Measuring tools